shoaibkhan17/JumpIN/readme.txt

 -Modifying JMenuBar to have new options such as undo, redo etc.
 -Allow for unlimited redo/undo using a stack to keep track of moves.
 -Auto-solver feature has been added.
--Tell user minimum number of moves to win the level.

 ---------------------------------------------------------------------------------------------------
 Future Road Map: